bagustris/nlp-python/reference.md

 needs to be segmented into linguistic units such as words, punctuation, numbers or alphanumerics.
 These units are known as tokens.

+Trie
+: A tree structure such that common prefix of words are shares

+N-gram
+: Collocation frequency of n words, e.g: 2-gram, 3-gram, etc.

+N-gram model
+: Markov model for generation probability of a sentence by calculating probality of a word Ci depends only preceding N-1 words (for 2-gram)

 Morphology (Morphological analysis)
 : Divide word into morphemes